 In 2018, District of Columbia Council enacted the Tipped Wage Workers Fairness Amendment Act of 2018 B 913 (the Act).
-The act took effect on December 13, 2018, but many of the significant provisions of the Act do not become operative until dates in 2019.
+The act took effect on December 13, 2018, but many of the significant provisions of the Act are not operative until receipt of budgetary funding, including the training requirement.
 Although the Act contains other provisions, Section 5 relates specifically to the mandatory sexual harassment training, policy and recordkeeping requirements.

 Click here for a complete list of all State Anti-Harassment Training Requirements.